- District of Columbia Court of Appeals

 - Western New England University School of Law 1999: Juris Doctor Degree.

 - Rensselaer Polytechnic Institute (RPI) 1990: Bachelor of Science: Electrical Engineering.

-Patrick also has extensive experience preparing legal opinions in the areas of patentability, freedom to operate, infringement and validity, as well as drafting and negotiating patent licensing contracts.
+Patrick also has extensive experience preparing legal opinions in the areas of patentability, freedom to operate, infringement, and validity, as well as drafting and negotiating patent licensing agreements.